 Extra tip: Exercise your laughing muscles at The Stand Comedy Club

 Don’t just exercise bums, tums, and thighs, but get your laughing muscles active as well!
 Just consider this fun fact: laughing for 15 mins burns 40 calories.
-Edinburgh’s finest comedy club The Stand, which hosts daily comedy shows by the freshest talent as well as established comedians, offers Fountain Court Apartments guests 2-for-1 tickets on every Thursday in 2016.
-Show your Fountain Court key fob on the door to get the promotion.
+Edinburgh’s finest comedy club The Stand hosts daily comedy shows by the freshest talent as well as established comedians.
+Catch Stu and Garry’s Free Improv Show every Sunday!

 Planning a city break in Edinburgh?
 Stay in one of our spacious serviced apartments in the heart of the city centre.